It’s fish fry season!

 Churches and Community Centers

-Stoystown's Camp Allegheny is relatively new to the game -- 2024 marked the Christian camp and retreat center's fish fry debut -- but it's quickly become a hit, and the tradition will continue in 2025.
-A $15 dinner includes baked or fried fish, coleslaw, a choice of side, a roll, dessert and drink.
+Stoystown's Camp Allegheny is relatively new to the game -- 2024 marked the Christian camp and retreat center's fish fry debut -- but it's quickly become a hit, and the tradition will continue in 2026.
+A $17 dinner includes baked or fried fish, coleslaw, a choice of side, a roll, dessert and drink.
+A chicken tenders dinner is also available.
 Dine-in and takeout options are available from 4-6:30 p.m. on Fridays during Lent.

 St. John the Baptist Catholic Church in New Baltimore is famously known as the Church of the Turnpike, but in eastern Somerset County, it’s well known for its Lenten fish fry.
-Dinners, which are available on Fridays through April 11, include beer-battered haddock or baked cod or fried shrimp plus soup, baked potato, stewed tomatoes, green beans, haluski, coleslaw, dessert and beverage.
+Dinners are available on Fridays through March 27, include beer-battered haddock or baked cod or fried shrimp plus soup, baked potato, stewed tomatoes, green beans, haluski, coleslaw, dessert and beverage.
 Dine-in is available, as is takeout, which can be pre-ordered by calling 814-733-2110 by noon on Friday.

 Restaurants